 Buying a Property Through a Limited Company Benefits

 The following are the benefits of buying property through a limited company in the UK:

 Limited liability protection:

 Buying property through a limited company offers limited liability protection.
 The company liability is confined to its assets.
 Owners/shareholders usually aren’t liable for company debts.
 Personal assets are secure in financial losses or legal claims.

 One of the primary reasons why investors choose to form limited companies when buying property in the UK is due to the favorable tax treatment of income within a company.

-Unlike individual investors who are subject to income tax rates ranging from 20% to 45%, profits held within a limited company are subject to Corporation Tax, which is currently set at a flat rate of 19%, slated to increase to 25% from April this year.
+Individual investors face income tax rates ranging from 20% to 45%, while profits held within a limited company incur Corporation Tax, currently set at a flat rate of 19%, scheduled to increase to 25% from April this year.

 Likewise, this significant difference in tax rates means that investors in higher tax brackets can potentially save substantial amounts of money by paying Corporation Tax instead of income tax on their property income.

 Moreover, while the savings may not be as substantial for basic rate taxpayers, the lower Corporation Tax rates can offer significant tax advantages for investors in higher income brackets.